paxdotdev/pax/lab-journal-zb.md

 Is this the right time to rethink instance management?
 Could fix the mess of Rc<RefCell<>> going on in core.

-Broadly, instances could be stored centrally in some Vec<dyn RenderNode> (or hash) This instance pool allows for safe passing of &mut throughout core
+Broadly, instances could be stored centrally in some Vec<dyn InstanceNode> (or hash) This instance pool allows for safe passing of &mut throughout core

 Finally, RIL can instantiate via this instance pool